 Looking at an item in your library and wondering whether you already categorized it?
 Press Control and Zotero will highlight the collections in which it is contained.

 - Relocate your Zotero folder to a more sensible place

 The default place for the Zotero database and attachments in right in your Firefox profile, which isn’t the easiest to locate whichever OS you are on.
 Go to Preferences > Advanced to customize the storage location.
-You can place it in a folder that is included in your regular backup schedule or put it on a portable drive so that your library always travels with you (tip: combine it with Firefox Portable, which you can even use without administrator rights).
+You can place it in a folder that is included in your regular backup schedule or put it on a portable drive so that your library always travels with you (tip: if you work a lot on shared computers, combine it with Firefox Portable, which you can even use without administrator rights).

 - Keep track of recent additions using a saved search